 - Identify your strengths as a coach and areas for further development

-- Use effective communication skills in the coaching relationship
+- Use effective communication skills

 - Set goals and develop action plans